-Of the total purchase price, \$45.8 million has been allocated to net tangible assets acquired and \$8.4 million has been allocated to definite-lived intangible assets acquired.
-The remaining purchase price has been allocated to goodwill.
-The goodwill will not be deductible for tax purposes and is included in the "Banking" segment, as described in Note 25 of these consolidated financial statement footnotes.
+The portion of the purchase price allocated to goodwill will not be deductible for tax purposes and is included in the "Banking" segment, as described in Note 25 of these consolidated financial statement footnotes.

 The components of the estimated fair value of the acquired identifiable intangible assets are in the table below.
 These intangible assets will be amortized on an accelerated basis over their estimated lives and are included in the "Banking" segment, as described in Note 25 of these consolidated financial statement footnotes.